 - Authors should declare the originality of the work and confirm that the work described has not been previously published nor is it under consideration for publication elsewhere.
 Authors should shun redundant publication – a study split into several parts which are submitted or published in MJST and other journals.

 - Authors must avoid data fabrication/falsification and likewise need to observe proper citation to acknowledge the work of others.

 - Authors are required to study the instructions for the preparation of manuscripts carefully and follow them properly in preparing the manuscript for submission.
 The instructions can be found in the Information for Authors.
 Authors who fail to follow these instructions are liable to have manuscripts returned to them before review and to be asked to prepare their manuscripts in the prescribed format of the journal.
-By submitting a manuscript in the prescribed format, an author can avoid delay in acceptance and publication of a paper.
+By submitting a manuscript in the prescribed format, an author can avoid desk rejection and delays in acceptance and publication of a manuscript.

-- Authors are encouraged to check their emails regularly and monitor the status of their paper through the paper online submission system on MJST’s website.
+- Authors are encouraged to check their emails regularly and monitor the status of their manuscript through the online submission system on MJST’s website.
 They are required to respond to emails promptly.

-- Authors who wish to withdraw their paper from MJST should email their intent right away.
-MJST will then remove the paper from its pending list.
+- Authors who wish to withdraw their manuscript should write a letter of intent and send it to MJST email ([email protected]).
+MJST will then remove the manuscript from its pending list.

-- When authors find significant errors or inaccuracy in their published paper, they need to notify the Editor-in-Chief so that these will be corrected properly.
+- When authors find significant errors or inaccuracy in their published manuscript, they need to notify the EIC so that these will be corrected properly.